pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-source-file-layout.md

 ## Regions

-UltimateXR source files follow a standardized layout, organized into regions where elements are classified depending on accessibility and role.
-Each element is thoroughly documented using XML tags, serving as the source for documentation generation.
+UltimateXR source files follow a standardized layout, organized into `#region` blocks of code where elements are classified depending on accessibility and role.
 This consistent layout facilitates collaboration among multiple contributors, as they can quickly understand the structure of each file, facilitating efficient development and maintenance.

-Commonly used #region sections are, in order of appearance:
+Commonly used `#region` blocks are, in order of appearance:
 - Inspector Properties/Serialized Fields
 - Public Types & Data
 - Constructors & Finalizer